I left off yesterday’s post with two questions about comparing shadow noise performance of cameras with different resolutions:

 Well, it’s a little arbitrary.
 Let’s get that part out of the way first.
-It assumes an image aspect ratio of 3:2.
-That’s the case with all the cameras that I remember Bill analyzing on his site, but not for all the cameras that I own, so I’m going to modify the SNR floor to 28844 over the image diagonal in pixels.
+It ignores aspect ratio.
+I’m going to modify the SNR floor to 28844 over the image diagonal in pixels.
 That will give the same number for images with 2:3 aspect ratios.
 It’s way more significant digits than we need for this calculation, but, what the heck, computers are going to do all the work anyway, and they don’t care.

-What setting the SNR floor for a raw image to 28884 over the image diagonal in pixels does is produce an SNR of 20 for images ideally resized to 8×10 inches and viewed at arms length.
+What setting the SNR floor for a raw image to 28884 over the image diagonal in pixels does is produce an SNR of 20 for landscape oriented images ideally resized to 8 inches high and viewed at arms length.
 You may print larger and you may view the image from a different distance.
 In that case, you’ll want to adjust the floor SNR accordingly.

 I’ll help you with that in a later post.
 First I’m going to do something that Bill was too modest to do himself.
 I’m going to rename his dynamic range to Claff Photographic Dynamic Range (CPDR).
 My reason to so, aside from giving credit where credit is due, is to make it clear which photographic dynamic range I’m talking about, since I and others have used the term Photographic Dynamic Range with different definitions than Bill’s.
 While we’re at it, lets agree to call the SNR that defines the bottom of the CPDR the Claff SNR.

 So now I need to do a little math.

 I’m back.
 I’ll spare you the calculations, but the answers are:

 - For the a7II, the Claff SNR is 4.